 Date of Birth: 05 May 1956

 Association president since: 2001

 • Mr Koutsokoumnis studied Statistics and Actuarial Science, and then attended various courses related to risk management.
-He is also a member of the Fellow Cyprus Association of Actuaries.

 • Married with one son and one daughter, he started working with the Cyprus Football Association as vice-president and a head of the national teams department in 1994-1995.